tpse-81/okr/docs/user/faq.rst

 Open **⋯ (More)** → **Account**.
 There you can usually change your password, manage TOTP, and register passkeys.

-Where can I find the API?
+Where can I find the API documentation?
 -------------------------

 If your instance exposes the OpenAPI UI, it is usually available at ``/docs``.